⚠️ Universal Analytics no longer processes data for standard GA accounts.

 Group > Publication > Page # > Product #

-TIP: If you're publishing booklet publications, please note that each spread (e.g., pages 2-3) counts as a single pageview in Google Analytics.
-For example, an 18-page booklet catalog offers ten unique pageviews (product views not included): a cover page, a back page and eight spreads.
+: If you publish booklet publications, please note that each spread (e.g., pages 2-3) counts as a single pageview in Google Analytics.
+For example, an 18-page booklet catalog offers ten unique pageviews (product views not included): a cover page, a back page, and eight spreads.

 When you're at page path level 4 and looking into the product-specific views, select the custom dimension Publitas - Product as the Secondary dimension to add product titles to the report: